They sound similar but serve very different purposes in Python and the operating system.

 This is useful for dynamic imports or testing local packages.

-🖥️ PATH
+🖥️ PATH in Detail

 It's an environment variable used by the OS to locate executables.